axol-io/ansible-ephemery/docs/VALIDATOR_README.md

    - Keys are first extracted to a temporary location
    - Only after successful extraction are they moved to the final location
    - The original key directory is completely replaced to prevent duplicates
+   - Key files are validated to ensure they contain the required pubkey field

 ## Troubleshooting

 If your validator fails to start, check:

+1. **Key Availability**:
-1. Keystore files are in the correct format
+   - Verify that validator keys are present in the secrets directory
+   - The playbook now includes a validation step that will provide a warning if no keys are found

+2. **Password Configuration**:
-2. Password file (`validators.txt`) contains the correct password
+   - Ensure the password file (`validators.txt`) contains the correct password
+   - Default password is "ephemery" if not specified

+3. **Client Connectivity**:
-3. Consensus client is running and accessible
+   - Verify the consensus client is running and accessible
+   - Check the beacon API endpoint configuration

+4. **Container Logs**:
+   - Check logs from the validator container:

+     ```bash
+     docker logs ephemery-validator
+     ```

+     or

+     ```bash
-4. Logs from the validator container: `docker logs ephemery-validator` or `docker logs {{ network }}-validator-{{ cl }}`
+     docker logs {{ network }}-validator-{{ cl }}
-5. For Prysm validators, ensure the `--accept-terms-of-use` flag is properly passed
+     ```

+5. **Directory Structure**:
+   - Ensure all required directories are properly created
+   - Verify permissions on key directories (should be 600 for keys and passwords)

 ## Security Considerations

 - Your validator keys are sensitive information - handle them securely
 - For production-like environments, consider using an external secure storage solution
 - Ensure proper permissions on keystore files and password files
-- The playbook automatically sets 0600 permissions on key files
+- The playbook automatically sets 0600 permissions on key files and directories